gisikw/advent-of-code/README.md

 tags, along with a default run command, to which the input file and part argument are applied.

-The first time a solution is run, the specific docker image id is frozen via a `.docker-image-id` file in the particular solution directory, thus ensuring the solution can always be run in the environment for which it was built.
+The first time a solution is run, the specific docker image ref is frozen via a `.docker-image-ref` file in the particular solution directory, thus ensuring the solution can always be run in the environment for which it was built.

 # Language Templates

 Each language template provides a scaffold that can output the number of lines from an input file, along with the problem part that was passed in.

-We rely on STDIO to make things behave consistently, and the `test/` folder ensures that all language templates return the same output for a sample input file when invoked the same way.
+Every solution is expected to accept an input file and a part argument, and the scaffolds are verified by the test suite in the `tests/` folder.
+The last line written to STDOUT is expected to be the answer to the problem.

-In the cases of languages requiring build infrastructure, or esoteric languages that don't support file i/o or argv, the language template may include a ./run.sh command that accepts the inputfile and part args, but can bootstrap the specific implementation.
+In cases of languages requiring build infrastructure, or older/esoteric languages which don't support file reads or interaction via stdio, the language template may include a ./run.sh command that receives the input file and part as arguments.
+This script can then do the appropriate bootstrapping of the main implementation.